arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learningprocesseslearningoutcomesandphasesoflearning/Phasesoflearning/Thedevelopmentofendurance/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The development of endurance
+title: 'The development of endurance '
-"
-nav_order: Thedevelopmentofendurance
-has_children: false
 ---
 # The development of endurance